 Know the Laws

-What do we mean by the laws?
-Many states require that meat chickens be processed in a USDA-approved facility in order to be legally sold to the public.
-However, in some states, if your poultry operation is small enough in scale, you can sell whole chickens directly to restaurants.
-And you may be allowed to sell whole chickens to the public as long as you sell them directly from your farm.
+Many states require that meat chickens be processed in a USDA-approved facility to sell to the public legally.
+However, in some states, you can sell whole chickens directly to restaurants if your poultry operation is small enough in scale.
+You may also be allowed to sell whole chickens to the public as long as you sell them directly from your farm.

-Research the laws that apply to you, because knowing where you'll get the chickens processed and how much that will cost will affect your business plan.
+Research the state laws that apply to you because knowing where you'll get the chickens processed and how much that will cost will affect your business plan.

 Learn How to Raise Chickens for Meat